MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Rule ordering

 The **Rules** tab shows a list of the published rules that are configured for the assessment.
 The order that the rules are listed in affects the order that they are evaluated in.
-To reorder the rules, simply drag and drop the rule in its desired position, and click **Save**.
+To reorder the rules, just drag a rule to its desired position, and then select **Save**.

 An event is evaluated against each rule condition, in order, until a condition returns **True**.
-Each of the clauses in the selected rule are then evaluated.
+Each clause in the selected rule is then evaluated.
 If one of these clauses returns a decision, no further rules are evaluated.
-If none of these clauses return a decision, then either the transaction will by default be approved, or the next published rule with a matching condition will be evaluated.
-This behavior is dependent on what is selected as the [rule evaluation behavior](rules.md#rule-evaluation-behavior) in **Rules settings**.
+If none of these clauses returns a decision, either the transaction will be approved by default, or the next published rule that has a matching condition will be evaluated.
+The behavior depends on the [rule evaluation behavior](rules.md#rule-evaluation-behavior) that is selected in the rule settings.

 ## Create a new rule